 Floodplain & Flood Insurance Information

-York County Ordinance Chapter 24.1 - 373 specifies requirements for floodplain development.
+York County Ordinance Chapter 24.1 - 373 specifies requirements for development in the floodplain.

 York County's original FEMA Federal Insurance Rate Maps (FIRM) is dated December 16, 1988.
 Any house built prior to that date without substantial improvements or additions is considered a Pre-Firm structure.

-To see the flood zone on your property and make a map of it go to the GIS link and do the following steps:
+To see the flood zone on your property and make a map of it go to the Property Information Search and complete the following steps:

 - Type in address and click search